Welcome to the BTWHS Band Family!

 First Week of School:

 This is where things get really fun.
-At this point every rehearsal is required of every marching band student.
+Every rehearsal is required of every marching band student.
 Students’ attendance is reflected in a participation grade in their band class.
 Unexcused absences will result in lower grades.

 Students must bring a change of clothes (including shoes) for marching rehearsals.
 They must bring an insulated water jug (similar to this one, preferably) to drink from that can be refilled at our water station.
 We recommend sending sunscreen and a snack to eat between school letting out and practice beginning.
 EVERY STUDENT SHOULD EAT BREAKFAST AND LUNCH EVERY DAY OF REHEARSAL.